anuragnatoo/danceWebsite/README.md

 # danceWebsite
-A minimal full stack dance website made using Pug,Node and Express
+A minimal full stack dance website made using Express, MongoDB database and front-end using Pug and CSS